 After graduation I became part of the diaspora of young American musicians working in Latin America, trying to get some good professional experience before tackling the difficult audition scene in the US.
 (I think there’s a very interesting book waiting to be written about this phenomenon.)
 I kept composing, had several pieces performed, and gave a concert dedicated exclusively to my works in Guadalajara.
 My time in Latin America had a tremendous impact on practically all aspects of my life and certainly influenced my music in many ways, sometimes subtle, sometimes less so.

-IU turned out to be a great place for me, as I got to study composition with John Eaton, one of the great composers of the late 20th century, who became a close friend and mentor until his death in 2015, and bass with Murray Grodner, possibly the most important bass pedagogue of the same time period.
-I had numerous pieces performed, and played a lot of bass.
+IU turned out to be a great place for me, as I got to study composition with John Eaton, one of the great composers of the late 20th century, who became a close friend and mentor until his death in 2015.
+I also studied bass with Murray Grodner, likely the most important bass pedagogue of that same time period.
+I had numerous pieces performed, and was very active as a bassist.
 I also had the strangely wonderful experience of being bilingual proofreader and later research assistant for one of the great pioneers of ethnomusicology, George List (my fluent Spanish got me the gig; actual ethnomusicologists are always amazed when I tell them I had that job when I wasn’t studying ethnomusicology at all).

 I taught theory, composition and bass in Michigan and Texas before taking my current position at the University of Louisville, where I was a member of the Grawemeyer Award for Music Composition Committee for a number of years before becoming its Director.